adarshsingh58/Coding-Conundrums/out/production/Coding-Conundrums/com/pattern/questions/TopKElements/topkelements.md

     Yes, if both of these conditions are fulfilled:

         Unsorted list analysis: We need to extract a specific subset of elements based on their size (largest or smallest), frequency (most or least frequent), or other similar criteria from an unsorted list.
-This may be the requirement of the final solution, or it may be necessary as an intermediate step toward the final solution.
+This may be the requirement of the final buildingBridges, or it may be necessary as an intermediate step toward the final buildingBridges.

         Identifying a specific subset: The goal is to identify a subset rather than just a single extreme value.
 When phrases like top k, kth largest/smallest, k most frequent, k closest, or k highest/lowest describe our task, it suggests the top k elements pattern is ideal for efficiently identifying a specific subset.